THE DIVINE FIRE

 Burning sulfur is mentioned several times in the Scriptures as being the portion of wicked people.

-Then the Lord rained upon Sodom and upon Gomorrah brimstone [burning sulfur] and fire from the Lord out of heaven; (Genesis 19:24)
+Then the LORD rained brimstone [burning sulfur] and fire on Sodom and Gomorrah, from the LORD out of the heavens.
+(Genesis 19:24)

-Upon the wicked he shall rain snares, fire and brimstone [burning sulfur], and an horrible tempest: this shall be the portion of their cup.
+Upon the wicked He will rain coals; fire and brimstone [burning sulfur] and a burning wind shall be the portion of their cup.
 (Psalms 11:6)

-For Tophet is ordained of old; yea, for the king it is prepared; he hath made it deep and large: the pile thereof is fire and much wood; the breath of the Lord, like a stream of brimstone [burning sulfur], doth kindle it.
+For Tophet was established of old, Yes, for the king it is prepared.
+He has made it deep and large; Its pyre is fire with much wood; the breath of the LORD, like a stream of brimstone [burning sulfur], Kindles it.
 (Isaiah 30:33)

 The preceding verse is significant.
 It portrays the “breath of the Lord” as being “like a stream of burning sulfur.”